…..and have fresh, clean-looking skin!

-If you have acne prone or tough oily skin,I recommend my Ultimate Acne Solutions Skin Care Kits, which contain all 3 of the best non-prescription pore-cleaning keratolytic ingredients.
+If you have acne prone or tough oily skin,I recommend my Ultimate Acne Solutions Skin Care Kits, which contain all three of the best non-prescription pore-cleaning AND acne fighting ingredients.

 If your skin needs exfoliation, but isn’t prone to pimples (pustules), I like glycolic acid products to keep the pores clean and unclogged.
 You’ll get anti-aging benefits from using glycolic acid, too.

-Remember, you also want to use either the Facial Buf Puf Sponge, or better yet, the Clarisonic Plus Sonic Skin Cleansing System to get your cleansers deeper into your pores.
+Remember, you also want to use either the Facial Buf Puf Sponge, or better yet, the Clarisonic Sonic Cleansing System to get your cleansers deeper into your pores.